-Child support cannot change retroactively.
-This means that once you can go to court, you cannot ask that child support go down dating back to March 1, 2020, when the pandemic started.
+No. Child support cannot change retroactively.
+Once you go to court, you cannot ask that child support go down dating back to March 1, 2020, when the pandemic started.

-If DCS set your order, they might be able to modify (change) it.
-There have their own rules about how often they review a support order and how much income must have changed.
-Right now, DCS would probably not modify an order because we do not know how long COVID-19 will affect employment.
+Maybe.
+If DCS set your order, they might be able to change (modify) it.
+DCS has its own rules about how often they review a support order and how much income must have changed.

-If you cannot pay your full support, you should do everything you can to make some payment towards supporting your children financially.
+You should do everything you can to make some partial payment towards supporting your children financially.
 Any amount you do not pay will become a support debt owing to the parent who you pay support.
 That debt can be collected for at least 10 years past the child's 18th birthday.

 Once you are working again, you can voluntarily contribute to the past due amount.
 If DCS collects child support, they will work with your employer to increase the amount to cover back support obligations.